equivalent/equivalent.github.io/_posts/til/2019-05-29-why-bounded-contexts-are-needed-in-rails.md

 > As was pointed out by article [How DHH Organizes His Rails Controllers](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/)
 > well organized job objects and controllers can replace all features of service objects.
 > But this is not a topic of my article.
 For sake of saving time let's
-> assume service objects are Rails feature
+> assume service objects are Rails feature.
+My point is you would get
+> into same problems that I'll desribe here even without Service Objects

 Now the issue is that you are jamming multiple perspectives of business